-Young people gaining 5 GCSE's from Castlereagh has been consistently higher than the Northern Ireland percentage until 2012/13 and Belfast has consistently been lower than the NI percentage.
+Young people gaining 5 GCSE's from Castlereagh has been consistently higher than the Northern Ireland percentage and Belfast has consistently been lower than the NI percentage.

 Note: based on pupil's home address.

 Percentage of Young People gaining 5 GCSE's (A-C) or above